santiagozky/SAJeSolar/README.md

 This Home-Assistant (https://home-assistant.io) integration is a modification of the original from https://github.com/djansen1987/SAJeSolar.
 The reason for a fork is that SAJ has treated differently their official clients and clients of rebranded hardware (like Greenheiss).
 People with SAJ Branded hardware have been migrated to the "Elekeeper" platform leaving people with rebranded hardware in the legacy platform.

+**NOTE:** This integration was heavily refactored and has been tested only by me.
+I dont have access to all supported hardware and little experience on this, so I would not consider this  stable yet.

 If your monitoring portal is one of the following, this integration most likely will work for you:
  - Peimar: https://peimar-portal.saj-electric.com
  - GreenHeiss: https://inversores-style.greenheiss.com (which is a CNAME for https://greenheiss-portal.saj-electric.com)